-Presenter(s) Email Address(es): Ifoglia@ucdavis
+Presenter(s) Email Address(es): light-complexity-style

-Collaborators: Iacopo Borsi, Massimiliano Cannata, Enric Vazquez-Sunez, Steffen Mehl, Rudy Rossetto
+Collaborators: Iacopo Borsi, Massimiliano Cannata, Enric Vazquez-Sunez, Steffen Mehl, Rudy Rossetto Permission to Post pdf of Presentation on CWEMF Website: Yes

 The FREEWAT platform has been developed in the framework of a HORIZON 2020 european project.
 FREEWAT is an open source and public domain GIS integrated modelling environment for simulation of water quantity and quality in surface water and groundwater with an integrated water management and planning module.
 FREEWAT aims at promoting water resource management by simplifying the application of the Water Framework Directive and related Directives.
 Specific objectives of the project are: to coordinate previous EU and national funded research to integrate existing software modules for water management in a single environment into the GIS based FREEWAT and to support the FREEWAT application in an innovative participatory approach gathering technical staff and relevant stakeholders (policy and decision makers) in designing scenarios for application of water policies.
 The open source characteristics of the platform allow to consider this an initiative "ad includendum", as further institutions or developers may contribute to development.